 - can allow more growth levels and allocate sites

-- timeframe can be decided by the local community
+- time frame can be decided by the local community.

 Neighbourhood plans can be produced by parish councils or, in non-parish areas in neighbourhood forums of at least 21 people.
 These plans should reflect the diversity of the local area.

-Medway Council has responsibility for approving the designation of the neighbourhood forum.
+We have the responsibility for approving the designation of the neighbourhood forum.